DevShreeom/FA/latest/README.txt

 FACTORIAL ACADEMY — JEE MATHS TRACKER
 =====================================

-FACTORIAL ACADEMY TRACKER — version 4.0
+FACTORIAL ACADEMY TRACKER — version 4.1 (matte black theme, softer light theme, Inter typeface)

 The headline change: lessons now play inside the tracker.
 You no longer lose your place by jumping out to another tab, and the things that used